 Don’t Wait to Contact an Experienced Trip and Fall Accident Attorney

-Due to notice requirements, if you believe the City of Philadelphia is wholly or partially responsible for your slip-and-fall accident, it is important to consult an experienced trial attorney who will take the necessary steps to protect and win your claim.
+Due to notice requirements, if you believe the City of Philadelphia is wholly or partially responsible for your slip-and-fall accident, it is important to consult an experienced slip and fall lawyer in Philadelphia, PA who will take the necessary steps to protect and win your claim.
 The Wieand Law Firm has extensive knowledge and tremendous experience litigating trip and fall accident claims against the City of Philadelphia.
-If you were injured on a city street, sidewalk or public property owned by the city, call us at 267-443-8487 or submit an inquiry through our online contact form.
+If you were injured on a city street, sidewalk or public property owned by the city, call us or submit an inquiry through our online contact form.
 The consultation is completely free.
 We handle slip and fall claims on a contingency fee basis.
 This means that you owe no costs or attorney’s fees unless we obtain a settlement or verdict for you.

 Secondary Liability Against the City of Philadelphia